 Boss Gloss - the versatile quick detailer

 One of our most versatile products is Boss Gloss.
-It can be used as a quick detailing spray to quickly clean dust off your car before or at a big event, add depth and shine to your paint, as a drying aid with The Big Green Sucker drying towel, a clay bar or clay towel lubricant, or even as a fast last step product to add that extra shine to your ride.
+It can be used as a quick detailing spray to quickly clean dust off your car before or at a big event, add depth and shine to your paint, as a drying aid with The Big Green Sucker drying towel, a clay bar lubricant, or even as a fast last step product to add that extra shine to your ride.

 What is it?

-Boss Gloss is a water based synthetic detailing spray that's ideal for both modern clear coats and older single stage paints.
+Boss Gloss is a water-based synthetic detailing spray that's ideal for both modern clear coats and older single stage paints.
 It wipes off fast and streak free on wet or dry surfaces, including paint, glass and hard plastics, even in the sun (with the right cloths and technique).
-It leaves a great shine and a now famous slick, smooth finish which is why it's so popular with many car enthusiasts now.
+It leaves a great shine and a now famous slick, smooth finish which is why it's so popular with many car enthusiasts.

 It won't strip off waxes or sealants, making it fine to use in the final step process a couple of hours after waxing, giving a nice boost in shine, as well as helping to remove any wax residue you may miss when you were buffing it off.
 This product is compatible to be layered over our other detailing sprays in the weeks to months after (except Clean Detail), to keep your car looking good and super shiny with each application to your paint.

-Read on for our 4 favourite uses for this great detailing spray.
+Read on for our four favourite uses for this great detailing spray.

 At car shows